max-cyril/ngram/README.md

 # ngram
 Predict next word based on two words context
-A- use Interface to communicate with ngram api & predict the next word

 1- clone repository `ngram`
 2- open terminal and enter into directory  ngram/